Verism: Verism in academia

 Veristic portraits of the late Republic hold a special fascination for classical art historians.
 Romans had inherited the use of sculpted marble heads from the Greeks but they did not inherit the veristic style from them.
 To scholars verism is uniquely Roman.
-Scholars have put forth multiple theories as to what or who were the precursors to Republican portraiture.
-Yet what is important to note is that there is not one single accepted theory of the origin of verism.
-The question of veristic style remains to this day essentially open and unresolved.
-Each theory, while plausible in its own way, will require further research and adequate consideration among scholars.
+Scholars have put forth multiple theories as to what or who were the precursors to Republican portraiture, but none of them has become the predominant view and the question of the origin of verism remains unresolved.

 Italic heads theory

-Scholars believe the ancient Italic peoples had an inclination to veristic representation leading to influence on later Roman art.
+It has been argued the ancient Italic peoples had an inclination to veristic representation leading to influence on later Roman art.
 From a central Italian provenance in ancient times tribes from this area used Terracotta and Bronze to make a somewhat realistic portrayal of the human head.
 Yet the ‘Italic’ heads, as they are called, are not seriously considered to be a favorable or strong theory held among scholars as being forerunners to the Republican portraits.
 Scholars note that none of the realistic looking specimens can be shown to be earlier than the arrival of the new wave of Greek influence, rather than vice versa.